|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Douglas Aircraft Company at El Esgundo.
 At a cost of $94.080.00 using funds F-1, a. c. order number W-535 ac-12967.
 On February 19, 1941 delivered to the U. S. Army Air Corps (USAAC) as RA-20A Havoc serial number 40-82.
 On June 20, 1941 becomes part of the U. S. Army Air Force (USAAF) as A-20A Havoc serial number 40-082.
 Afterwards, flown cross country on August 9, 1941 at Douglas Field in Douglas, AZ.
 On September 13, 1941 arrives Savannah, Georgia.
 On December 25, 1941 on temporary loan to Augusta, GA.

 On January 24, 1942 at McClellan Airfield Sacramento Army Air Depot (SAAD).
 On February 23, 1942 at Mines Field (LAX).
-On March 15, 1942 at San Francisco the disassembled for shipment overseas as cargo and loaded aboard a cargo vessel for the voyage overseas.
-On March 17, 1942 departs San Francisco across the Pacific for Australia code named "Sumac" and reassembled.
+On March 15, 1942 at San Francisco disassembled and loaded as cargo aboard a ship.
+On March 17, 1942 departs San Francisco across the Pacific to Australia code named "Sumac" and reassembled.

 On June 12, 1942 one of four A-20A's that arrived at Fairbairn Airfield near Canberra.
 Assigned to the Netherlands East Indies Air Force (NEIAF) as A-20A Havoc serial number 15.
 Assigned to No. 18 Squadron.
 Two days later, withdrawn from the NEIAF in favor of the B-25C Mitchells.